-Debt covenants protect the interest of the lenders, but in exchange, borrowers obtain loans with more favorable terms since the risk to the lender is lower.
+By agreeing to abide by the covenant, the borrower can obtain loans with more favorable terms since the risk to the lender is lower.

 Debt covenants are defined as requirements and/or conditions imposed by the lender and agreed upon by the borrower during the arrangement and finalization of a financing package.

 Since covenants help protect against potential downside, the imposition of covenants allows lenders to present more favorable terms to prospective borrowers.

 With that said, debt covenants are NOT intended to place an unnecessary burden on the borrower or hinder their growth with strict restrictions.

 In fact, borrowers can benefit from debt covenants by receiving more favorable debt pricing – e.g. lower interest rate, less principal amortization, waived fees, etc. – and forced operational discipline.

 What are the Different Types of Debt Covenants?

 There are three distinct types of loan covenants:

 - Affirmative Covenants → Affirmative, or positive, covenants state certain obligations the borrower must fulfill to remain in compliance.

 - Restrictive Covenants → Restrictive, or negative, covenants are intended to prevent borrowers from taking high-risk actions without prior approval.